 The following is a guest post by Graciela Rodriguez-Ferrand, a senior foreign law specialist at the Global Legal Research Directorate of the Law Library of Congress.
+This blog post is part of our Frequently Asked Legal Questions series.

 When a plane landed in Madrid, Spain, on January 31, 2020, with passengers who had been evacuated from China because of the coronavirus, Spanish health authorities quarantined the evacuees at a military hospital, where they were to spend two weeks in preventive isolation.
 The Ministry of Health of the Community of Madrid Sanidad reported that the isolated passengers would have freedom of movement within the quarantine area and all necessary amenities.